iron.fitness

 • Hardcore Gym Chain / Strength Facility:

-For a Metroflex / Powerhouse / Old School Iron stylistic peer rolling out a no-frills, barbell-first gym footprint, Iron.fitness is the franchise-scalable master brand.
+For a Metroflex / Powerhouse / Westside Barbell stylistic peer rolling out a no-frills, barbell-first gym footprint, Iron.fitness is the franchise-scalable master brand.
 The name rejects boutique and functional-fitness framing by default, filtering membership acquisition toward the serious-lifter demographic and supporting a multi-location expansion narrative.

 • Strength Programming & Coaching Platform: